 Just like the ridesharing business, food delivery companies, such as Postmates, DoorDash, Grubhub, and UberEats, have also attracted drivers to work for them due to the possibilities of setting up their own work schedule, being their own boss, quick turnaround for payment, and not having to deal with riders getting into their personal vehicles.

-From 2014 to 2016, digital ordering and delivery grew 300% faster than dine-in traffic.
+From 2014 to 2016, digital ordering and delivery grew 300 percent quicker than dine-in traffic.
 Moreover, it is projected that online food delivery will grow into a massive $200 billion industry by 2025.
-In 2018, 36% of U.S. internet users under 35 ordered restaurant delivery frequently.
+In 2018, 36 percent of online users under 35 years old in the United States often ordered restaurant delivery.

 The rapid rise of food delivery companies has become a blessing when it comes to convenience.
 But as the number of food delivery vehicles in Los Angeles increases, so does the likelihood for accidents.

 Grubhub doesn’t provide any kind of liability insurance to its drivers at all.
-This means that if you drive for Grubhub and get into an accident, no matter the circumstances, you are 100% liable for all damages.
-That’s why it’s of the utmost importance to have the correct insurance coverage when doing deliveries for Grubhub, especifically.
+This means that if you drive for Grubhub and get into an accident, no matter the circumstances, you are 100 percent liable for all damages.
+That’s why it’s of the utmost importance to have the correct insurance coverage when doing deliveries for Grubhub.

 It is essential that food delivery drivers ensure that they’re covered properly in case of an accident.
-Injuries and property damages resulting from car accidents can easily rack up, and when they don’t have the proper insurance, they can end up having to cover it all on their own making it that much more difficult for you to recover damages.
+Injuries and property damages resulting from car accidents can easily rack up.
+When the driver doesn’t have proper insurance, they can end up having to cover it all on their own, thus making it that much more difficult to recover damages.

 Food delivery accident claims can become very complicated, especially because they classify their drivers as independent contractors and not employees, making them not liable for negligent behaviors.